Start Printed Page 7395

 Coast Guard, DHS.

 Notice of deviation from drawbridge regulation.

 The Coast Guard has issued a temporary deviation from the operating schedule that governs the Metro-North Bridge across the Mianus River, mile 1.0 at Greenwich, Connecticut.
-This deviation is necessary in order to complete required maintenance including installation of new timber ties, miter rails, and steel repairs.
+The deviation is necessary to repair the superstructure and replace timber ties.
+This deviation allows the bridge to be closed to navigation.

-The docket for this deviation, USCG-2017-0085 is available at http://www.regulations.gov.
+The docket for this deviation, USCG-2018-0097 is available at http://www.regulations.gov.
 Type the docket number in the “SEARCH” box and click “SEARCH”.
 Click on Open Docket Folder on the line associated with this deviation.

 Start Further Info